 If you have your own climbing gear, you can bring this along, but please make sure it is in good condition.
 If you do not have your own, you can hire everything you need directly from the centre.
 As a minimum you will need some rock shoes, a climbing harness and a belay set (belay plate and a screw-gate karabiner, or a gri-gri if you know how to use one safely).
 If you’d like to lead climb, you will also need to bring your climbing rope.

 It is best to wear either shorts, combats or tracksuit bottoms with a t-shirt or vest.
 No jeans or any form of trouser which hampers movement.
 If you have any OutdoorLads branded clothing then please try and wear this as it will give the group a good level of visibility.

 Any jewellery such as rings, watches, chains or bangles should be removed before beginning the session to prevent injury.

 Changing facilities and showers are available at the centre, as are lockers to keep your stuff safe - these take a pound coin which you get back.

 Food & drink

+Halfway through the event we’ll have a break in the cafe, which sells hot and cold drinks along with food and snacks.
 Water to refill your bottles is available for free from filtered water dispensers dotted around the centre.
 After we finish climbing we usually have a short social session at a nearby pub.